cb-nw-3/m2-1-js--fundamentals-P1/workshop/2-types/2-questions.md

 6. ( truthy) !undefined
 7. ( truthy) !NaN

 ## Question 5: Which of the following are valid objects?
+REVIEW

 1. ( yes empty object) {}
 2. (no ) { 'hello' }
 3. ( yes) { name: 'I am fruit' }
 4. ( yes) {'brand-name': 'Dior' }
-5. ( t) { brand-name: 'Channel' }
+5. ( no) { brand-name: 'Channel' }
 6. ( t) { cool_name: 'bob' + ' Dylan', age: 25 }

 ## Question 6: For each array, specify the number of elements and the type of each element.

 1. ['cat', 'dog', 'bird'] ARRAY

 -3 number of elements:
 string- type of _each_ element:

 - 'cat': string
 - 'dog':string
 - 'bird':string

 (Use the same format for the answers to all prompts in Question 6)

 2. [[], 24, 'hello', true] ARRAY, NUMBER,STRING,BOOLEAN

 3. [] EMPTY ARRAY

 4. [['romeo', 'juliet'], false] ARRAY, BOOLEAN

 5. [{name: 'bob', age: 23}, {name: 'paul', age: 33}] ARRAY WITH OBJECTS